3xp1o1t/Learning-Advanced-React/README.md

 },
 ```

-If running storybook with tailwind.
+## Setup for Storybook with TailwindCSS and TypeScript

 - After installing and setting up tailwindcss
 - Install storybook following the documentation